gabr0236/Roborally/README.md

 Board elements:

-📡: Determines the order of which the robots moves are made by closest first.
+- 📡: Determines the order of which the robots moves are made by closest first.

-🟩: Spawnpoint.
+- 🟩: Reboot, spawnpoint.

-🟩 ▶️: Conveyor belt, moves robot 1 square in a direction.
+- 🟩 ▶️: Conveyor belt, moves robot 1 square in a direction.

-🟦 ▶️: Conveyor belt, moves robot 2 squares in a direction.
+- 🟦 ▶️: Conveyor belt, moves robot 2 squares in a direction.

-▶️: player.
+- ▶️: player.

-| 🟨: Push panel, pushes any player standing on the field on the registers described on the board.
+- | 🟨: Push panel, pushes any player standing on the field on the registers described on the board.

-| 🟥: Wall.
+- | 🟥: Wall.

-⬛️: Pit, player dies if they step on it or over it.
+- ⬛️: Pit, player dies if they step on it or over it.

+- 🟡: Checkpoint, stand on each checkpoint in order to win the game!

+- 🔫 (small red stick on walls): Laser, shoots after each turn!

+- ↩️: Gear, rotates player.

+- 🟧: Energy, gives the player a random upgrade!